 WHAT TO EXPECT

-Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
-Vintage Rioja Hiking is rated 3+, moderate to strenuous, on a scale of 1-5 (with 5 being the most strenuous).
-The hikes on this trip average of 4-6 hours a day on quiet roads and paths, with moderately strenuous sections.
-It may be possible to shorten some walks with private transportation to or from the group.
-On a few days we walk from “inn-to-inn,” which means there is minimal vehicle support, except to transport our luggage.
+Boundless Journeys’ trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
+Vintage Rioja Hiking is rated 2+, easy to moderate, on a scale of 1-5 (with 5 being the most strenuous).
+The hikes on this trip average of 3-5 hours a day.
+It may be possible to shorten some walks with private transportation to/from the group.
+On one day we walk inn-to-inn, which means there is minimal vehicle support, except to transport our luggage.

 Preparing for this Trip

 It is very important that you realistically assess your physical condition with regard to the demands of this trip.
-The more prepared you are for the activities on this trip, the more you will enjoy yourself!
+The more prepared you are, the more you will enjoy yourself!
 Please engage in moderate aerobic activities (hiking, jogging, or cycling) for at least 30-45 minutes several times a week for 4-6 weeks before the trip.
 If you live in a flat area, try to incorporate some stairs into your workout, or use a treadmill with varying incline capability.
 Consult your doctor before undertaking any new fitness programs.

 Weather in La Rioja is most pleasant in spring and fall.
 Although these times also correspond to the rainy seasons, there is rarely a great deal of rain.
 Of course, you should come prepared for a variety of weather conditions, and we will walk and hike in the rain unless conditions make it hazardous to do so.
 The often variable weather conditions make dressing in layers essential.
 The following are average temperatures in Bilbao during the spring and fall: